 Face MasksFace coverings are required for students, staff, and visitors while indoors on a school campus.
 Face Coverings on buses and other school transportation are required also, as this is a federal mandate.

 Public Health Data

-The school district schedules daily check-ins with the Caldwell County Health Department, community college, and Caldwell UNC Health Care to ascertain the most current COVID-19 data.
-Procedures and protocols outlined by state health officials are being followed and together with school nurses and the Caldwell County Health Department, they are managing the contract tracing, subsequent quarantines, and isolations.
-The team also ensures a healthy return for all students and staff once they have met the state's isolation requirements.
+The school district continues to work closely with the Caldwell County Health Department and Caldwell UNC Health Care to ascertain the most current health trends.
+Procedures and protocols outlined by state health officials provide guidance in managing the welfare of children while at school.
+We are dedicated to a healthy return for all students and staff when the new school year begins.

 - Summary of COVID-19 in Caldwell County

 - COVID-19 tracing tool - SlowCOVIDNC alerts users with the app if they have been in close contact with an individual who later tested positive for COVID-19.

 - It is voluntary to download and use and is designed to enhance the state's existing contact tracing efforts.